Tornadoes of 2007: June 7 (Vietnam)

-A strong, long-track tornado damaged dozens of buildings in multiple villages in Hung Ha district, Thái Bình province, northern Vietnam, killing one person.
+A strong, long-track tornado damaged dozens of buildings in multiple villages in Hưng Hà district, Thái Bình province, northern Vietnam, killing one person.

 June 13 (Vietnam)

-A destructive tornado struck the Trieu Son District in Thanh Hóa Province of central Vietnam, killing two people and heavily damaging nearly 500 houses.
+A destructive tornado struck the Triệu Sơn district in Thanh Hóa province of central Vietnam, killing two people and heavily damaging nearly 500 houses.

 June 21–24

 A moderate risk of severe thunderstorms was issued by the Storm Prediction Center for portions of eastern Iowa during the late afternoon of June 21.
 Seven tornadoes were reported across the Plains as a large cluster of storms moved eastward.
 Several reports of large hail exceeding golf ball size was reported.
 The strongest tornado took place in Norwalk, Iowa, where an EF2 tornado heavily damaged homes.

 On June 22, more severe storms developed, this time primarily farther north.
 The most intense weather was across southern Manitoba where tornadoes were reported.
 The most severe damage was around Elie, Manitoba where several houses were flattened or swept away and numerous others damaged or destroyed.
 A flour mill was also destroyed and several trucks were overturned on Highway 1.
 The tornado path was 3.7 mi long, and was initially rated as an F4 on the Fujita Scale before detailed video debris analysis warranted an upgrade to F5 making it the first such tornado in Canada.
 Another tornado hit McHenry County, North Dakota; it was an EF1 with moderate damage, mainly to trees and farm buildings.

 More tornadoes occurred on June 23.
 A volatile setup for severe thunderstorms was realized in far southeast Saskatchewan by late afternoon and resulted in two long lived supercells that moved southeast into southwest Manitoba and eventually far northeast North Dakota by nightfall.
 At east five tornadoes were reported, including a significant wedge tornado near Pipestone, Manitoba that was rated F3 on the Fujita scale after inflicting substantial damage to some rural homes.